KOREA’S GLASS SKIN TREND AND HOW TO GET IT

 If you imagine your skin like a piece of glass – dewy and luminous with no pores – you’ve got the idea behind Korea’s latest skincare craze.

-HOW TO ACHIEVE GLASS SKIN
+HOW TO GET GLASS SKIN

-The key ingredient for glass skin is hydration.
+The key ingredient is hydration.

-To guarantee the K-Beauty glass skin glow, try a routine that includes Double Cleansing > Toning > Essence > Sheet Mask > Serum > Moisturiser.
+To guarantee the glass skin glow, try a routine that includes Double Cleansing > Toning > Essence > Sheet Mask > Serum > Moisturiser.

 1 Double Cleanse